hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenlistaccessors"></a>
 # **TokenListAccessors**
-> void TokenListAccessors (string list, string tokenMountPath = null)
+> void TokenListAccessors (string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 List token accessors, which can then be be used to iterate and discover their properties or revoke them.
 Because this can be used to cause a denial of service, this endpoint requires 'sudo' capability in addition to 'list'.